testbedCIIRC/enhancing-extrusion-precision-and-realiability-in-robotic-maam/README.md

 This repository contains files for the paper titled "Enhancing Extrusion Precision and Reliability in Robotic Multi-Axis Additive Manufacturing through Digital Twin Integration," with Tomáš Jochman as the main author.

+This project focuses on improving the precision and reliability of robotic multi-axis additive manufacturing (MAAM) through the innovative integration of a digital twin framework.
+By developing a comprehensive calibration procedure and optimizing key process parameters—specifically hot-end temperature, layer height, and tool center point (TCP) velocity—the study leverages simulations to achieve precise adjustments and automated code generation for robotic operations.
+Experimental validations demonstrate that carefully calibrated process parameters can significantly enhance print quality.
+This work highlights the potential for more accurate and reliable production of complex 3D-printed structures with reduced waste, underscoring the transformative role of digital twins in refining MAAM processes for industrial applications.

 # Project Contents

 # Key Features
+- **Digital Twin Integration:** The paper introduces the use of a digital twin framework to simulate and validate the robotic multi-axis additive manufacturing (MAAM) process, enabling automation of code generation.
+- **Comprehesinsive Calibration Procedure:** A systematic calibration procedure is developed to optimize process parameters, such as hot-end temperature, layer height, and TCP velocity, significantly enhancing print precision and reliability.
+- **Experimental Validation:** The effectiveness of the proposed calibration and optimization strategies is validated through experimental production and measurement of calibration artifacts, demonstrating improvements in print quality and dimensional accuracy.
+- **Process Optimization for Complex Structure:** The study highlights the potential for producing complex 3D-printed structures with reduced production waste by optimizing critical process parameters.

 # Video
 [![Watch the video](https://img.youtube.com/vi/Vr6lDgBZacE/0.jpg)](https://youtu.be/Vr6lDgBZacE)